 - Teacher training and coaching, including creation of didactic materials.

 - Strengthening the use of standardized tools for student assessment and school performance.

 CSA supports multiple initiatives focused on education.
 These projects include:

-- Support to elementary schools in Puerto Plata: Improvement of infrastructure, teacher training and mentoring to improve access and quality of education in rural Puerto Plata.
+- Support to Middle and High schools in the provinces of Puerto Plata and Hato Mayor: Improvement of infrastructure, teacher training and mentoring to improve access and quality of education in rural Puerto Plata and Hato Mayor

 Jackman, D. (2011).
 Dominican Republic: Es p’lante que vamos?
 Latin American Bureau.